hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/09_salmon.md

 **The index helps creates a signature for each transcript in our reference transcriptome.** The Salmon index has two components:

 - a suffix array (SA) of the reference transcriptome
-- a hash table to map each transcript in the reference transcriptome to it's location in the SA (is not required, but improves the speed of "mapping" drastically)
+- a hash table to map each transcript in the reference transcriptome to it's location in the SA (is not required, but improves the speed of mapping drastically)

 #### **Quasi-mapping and quantification**